-- Contribute to the Sites role as strategic urban release area in South West Rocks township to provide housing. - To reinstate degraded PCT 4004 Northern Melaleuca quinquenervia Swamp Forest on the Site through the creation of a semi dry wetland area/stormwater detention basins with surrounding passive open space. - Contribute to the low scale residential amenity of South West Rocks through the creation of appropriate lot size and building height controls, as identified in the South West Rocks Structure Plan 2023 (p.21 Figure 29) as shown in Figure 6.
+- Contribute to the Sites role as strategic urban release area in South West Rocks township to provide approximately 181 residential allotments (Appendix C) and potentially an additional 225 dwellings. - To reinstate degraded PCT 4004 Northern Melaleuca quinquenervia Swamp Forest on the Site through the creation of a semi dry wetland area/stormwater detention basins with surrounding passive open space. - Contribute to the low scale residential amenity of South West Rocks through the creation of appropriate lot size and building height controls, as identified in the South West Rocks Structure Plan 2023 (p.21 Figure 29) as shown in Figure 6.